Developer-DAO/rpc/README.md

     4. `ETHEREUM_ENDPOINT`
     5. `JWT_KEY`

-- Create connection string from DB details.
+- Create connection string from DB details and add to .env as the value of DATABASE_URL.
 Example: postgres://username:password@localhost:5432/databasename

 - run `sqlx database create`

 - run `sqlx migrate run`

-- generate JWT key by running the test called `get_key` in crate::routes::login and add to .env
+- generate JWT key by running the test called `get_key` in crate::routes::login and use as value of JWT_KEY in .env

-- put in an email address for SMTP_USERNAME (it is probably best to make a new one or a temp)
+- add an email address for SMTP_USERNAME (it is probably best to make a new one or a temp)

-- put in a password to that email for SMTP_PASSWORD
+- add a password to that email for SMTP_PASSWORD

-- put an a URL to any Ethereum JSON-RPC endpoint (local or otherwise) for ETHEREUM_ENDPOINT
+- add a URL to any Ethereum JSON-RPC endpoint (local or otherwise) for ETHEREUM_ENDPOINT